Skip to main content

 “A Rajputani is born with warrior skills in her blood.
 Two days will be enough.”
 She was adamant.
 “I want the saffron robe instead of the red attire.”

-“Talk to Maasa tomorrow, am sure she will understand.”
-He stared at his attire unmindfully then at her, as she smiled at it like she was going on a war she waited for all her life.
+“Talk to Maasa tomorrow, I'm sure she will understand.”
+He stared at his attire unmindfully, then at her, as she smiled at it like she was going to a war she had waited for all her life.

 “Jiwa Baisa.”
 She smiled.
 “Padhare.”